020 88309782

 Aluminium Oxide.
 Can often be found in power sanders.
 Works not only on wood but on metal and plastic as well.
 It’s more durable than garnet sandpaper but isn’t as good when it comes to fine finishing.
 It’s relatively cheap and wears quickly on tougher wood species like oak.

 Silicon Carbide.
 Good, all-around sandpaper with a broad range of uses from wood to metal.
 Its backing is waterproof and this allows you to wet sand, utilising the water as a lubricant.
-Abrades more than aluminium oxide but is also more expensive.
+Abrades are more than aluminium oxide but are also more expensive.

 Zirconia Alumina.
 Comes in several variations – Zirconia, Zirconia mixed with Aluminium Oxide and Ceramic Zirconia.
 In terms of hardness, Zirconia is close to aluminium oxide but denser.
 This material is also a poor thermal conductor which minimises the risk of leaving burn marks on the surface of the floor and with less of a chance for clogging.
 This is the most durable and expensive type of sandpaper best used for rough sanding on uneven floors.

 Most of the time, you can go with Silicon Carbide for rough sanding and Aluminium Oxide for the finer grades.
-Keep in mind, though, that higher quality sandpaper-like Zirconia can make it much easier for you to work and save you a lot of time.
-This is especially if you attempt to sand very distressed surfaces.
+Keep in mind, though, that higher-quality quality like Zirconia can make it much easier for you to work and save you a lot of time.
+This is especially true if you attempt to sand very distressed surfaces.
 In terms of overall effectiveness, Zirconia simply offers the most but at a higher cost.

 Commercial vs Industrial Grades